 And while these augmentations/enhancements are designed to promote immune reactions against cancer cells, sometimes they end up changing the way the immune system functions.
 And due to this nature of Immunotherapy treatments, people who receive biologic therapies may also be at risk for Immunosuppression.

-At low levels of certain lymphocytes (White BLood Cells), the chances of acquiring specific types of serious fungal/viral infections, become very high.
+At low levels of certain lymphocytes (White Blood Cells), the chances of acquiring specific types of serious fungal/viral infections, become very high.
 An increase in genetically modified WBCs can also lead to a decrease in regular WBC counts, making the body prone to infections.
 Immunotherapy patients must therefore also remain extremely cautions against acquiring a secondary infection while they are in remission.

-Risk of infection after a Stem Cell Transplant / Bone Marrow Transplant procedure for Cancer
+Risk of infection after a Stem Cell Transplant / Bone Marrow Transplant procedure for cancer

 The SCT (Stem Cell Transplant) umbrella today extends to include treatments such as a Bone Marrow Transplant (BMT), Peripheral Blood Stem Cell Transplant (PBSCT), and Umbilical Cord Blood Stem Cell Transplant (UCBSCT).
-For such treatments, doctors often prescribe high dosages of Chemptherapy and/or Total Body Irradiation (TBI) to completely eliminate the presence of Cancer cells.
+For such treatments, doctors often prescribe high dosages of Chemotherapy and/or Total Body Irradiation (TBI) to completely eliminate the presence of Cancer cells.

 And in this process of killing cancer cells, the normal blood-forming stem cells of the patient’s bone marrow also get destroyed.
 To prevent this occurence, doctors usually remove stem cells (either from the blood or bone marrow) from the patient and securely store them before the application of a high-dose Chempthrapy drug, or high-scale radiation.